fburic/pandance/doc/source/usage/getting_started.rst

-Fro much better performance however, the excellent R `data.table <https://r-datatable.com>`_ package is recommended, as it supports inequality joins (which it implements in a similar fashion to ``ineq_join``) but is two orders of magnitude faster, as shown below on the same dataset.
+Fro much better performance however, the excellent R `data.table <https://r-datatable.com>`_ package is recommended, as it supports inequality joins (which it implements in a similar fashion to ``ineq_join``) but is an order of magnitude faster, as shown below on the same dataset.

 .. table::
     :width: 65%